cnuernber/facial-rec/README.md

 and an image of Denzel Washington.

-This is one of the most interesting aspects to me is that I can use a deep learning system to construct a [topological space](https://en.wikipedia.org/wiki/Topological_space) where distance corresponds to something very abstract like how similar these two people appear are or how how similar these two outfits are.
+One of the most interesting aspects to me is that I can use a deep learning system to construct a [topological space](https://en.wikipedia.org/wiki/Topological_space) where distance corresponds to something very abstract like how similar these two people appear are or how how similar these two outfits are.
 In this sense the